sqlitebrowser/sqlitebrowser/README.md

 ## What it is not

 This program is not a visual shell for the sqlite command line tool.
 It does not require familiarity with SQL commands.
 It is a tool to be used both by developers and by end users, and it must remain as simple to use as possible in order to achieve its goals.

-## License

-SQLite Database Browser is bi-licensed under the Mozilla Public License Version 2, as well as the GNU General Public License Version 3 or later.

-You can modify or redistribute it under the conditions of these licenses.

 ## What's been done since the SourceForge project